Chart Color Schemes

 The level of residential development activity in Nyngan - Warren is very low in comparison to the average area assessed nationally by AreaSearch

-Nyngan - Warren has received approximately 12 dwelling approvals annually.
-Between FY-21 and FY-25, 61 homes were approved, with one more in FY-26 so far.
+Nyngan-Warren has received approximately 12 dwelling approvals annually.
+Over the past five financial years, from FY-21 to FY-25, a total of 61 homes were approved, with an additional one approved so far in FY-26.
 The average construction value for new properties is $389,000.

 Frequently Asked Questions - Development